Skip to content

 Teens/Adults

-Learn to use our 3D printer with our expert volunteer Tim!
+Learn to use our laser cutter with our expert volunteer Tim!
 This is the course you need to complete to use the equipment in our Maker Lab independently.
 Registration required.
 Can’t make the class?
 Our courses are now available online!
 Check out our website for details.

 Mahjong Meetup